 Rate locks typically only freeze a mortgage’s rate for a predetermined amount of time.
 This period is usually between 30 to 60 days because this is about how long it might be between when you make your official offer on a home and when you close on it.

-The rate lock period should cover the initial loan approval, its processing and underwriting, and its closing.
+The rate lock period should cover the initial loan approval, processing, underwriting, and closing.
 Rate locks can sometimes be longer on construction loans.

 Sometimes, lenders will offer the initial rate lock free of charge.
 After the initial rate lock period expires, the lender will then charge you a fee if you wish to extend it.